 If your online class requires you to use your mic and video, disabling/muting your notifications is a must (save for emergencies, however)!

 If you find yourself losing focus and drifting off like try to at least jot down as much as you can.
-Chances are, once you read over assigned reading and compare it to your notes, it will all start to make sense…hopefully.
+Chances are, once you read over the assigned reading and compare it to your notes, it will all start to make sense…hopefully.

 Real talk, classes are long and sometimes the material can be beyond boring.
 So, if your teacher offers breaks… TAKE EM’ as in run, don’t walk!